-In order the complete the tropho-dynamic approach developed during the Mozambique Channel cruise, a companion cruise funded by SWIOFP was achieved onboard a longliner (Manohal) of La Réunion.
-The Manohal and R/V Nansen were intended to work in the same area, at dates and positions as close as possible.
-In terms of Programs, this common work was part of the SWIOFP and ASCLME collaboration (the other point being the presence of three SWIOFP scientists onboard the R/V Nansen for the acoustic / trawl part of the cruise).
+In order the complete the tropho-dynamic approach developped during the Nansen cruise, a companion cruise funded by SWIOFP has been achieved onboard a longliner (Manohal) of La Réunion.
+Manohal and R/V Nansen were intended to work in the same area, at dates and positions as close as possible.
+In terms of Programs, this common work was part of the SWIOFP and ASCLME collaboration and ship time mutualisation (the other point being the presence of three SWIOFP scientists onboard the Nansen for acoustic / trawl part of the cruise).

-The scientific objective of this coupled cruise was to analyse different trophic levels of the pelagic food chain including marine top predators (tunas, swordfish, ...) caught by the longliner.
+The scientific objective of this coupled cruises was to analyse different trophic levels of the pelagic food chain including marine top predators (tunas, swordfish, ...) caught by the longliner.
 The study of the intermediate trophic levels, including mesopelagic fishes and top predator forage fauna through acoustics and trawling, were part of the Nansen cruise objectives.
-The link between the two operations carried out on board the Manohal and R/V Nansen will consist in the comparison of the stomach contents of top predators to the results of the acoustics and trawlings.
-On the other hand, environmental data (hydrological structure of the water column) collected by the Nansen team were used by the Manohal to better define its fishing strategy (depth of the thermocline, strength and vertical structure of the currents).
+The link between the two operations carried out on board the Manohal and R/V Nansen will consist in the comparison of the stomach contents of top predators and the results of the acoustics and trawlings.
+On the other hand, environmental data (hydrological structure of the water column) collected by the Nansen team have been useful for the Manohal to better define its fishing strategy (depth of the thermocline, strength and vertical structure of the currents).

-However, during this particular cruise, only part of the planned objectives were achieved.
-It was not possible for the two ships to meet up for work in one location.
+However, during this particular cruise, only part of the objectives has been achieved.
+Indeed, it has not been possible for the two ships to meet for a real common work.
 One of the main reasons probably stands in the starting point of the Nansen cruise.
-The Sailing Order of the Nansen cruise mentioned two to three days of sailing before reaching the study area.
-According to this provision, the Manohal intended to reach the Mozambique Channel steaming South of Madagascar.
-The Manohal had already left La Reunion Island via a southern route, when the scientific team on the R/V Nansen decided that work had to be conducted on stronger and better defined eddies in the northern part of the Mozambique Channel.
-This resulted in the Manohal requiring a longer steaming time to meet up with the R/V Nansen and the possible loss of several working "long-lining"days.
-The Manohal therefore decided to start with its activities in the southern part of the Channel and work its way north to a new meeting point.
-In parallel, the R/V Nansen changed its scientific plan and started to complete its northern most objectives in order to be free to meet up further south.
-A new meeting position and date was established between the two vessels (5am, 11th of December, 18°30'S/41°30'E).
-On the evening of the 10th of December, the Manohal reconsidered its position and its sailing and working capabilities and decided that logistics did not allow for the planned meeting.
-Instead, it preceded east-ward to sample the area previously investigated by the R/V Nansen.
+The Sailing Order of the Nansen cruise mentioned three days of sailing before reaching the study area.
+According to this prevision, the Manohal intended to reach the Mozambique Channel steaming South of Madagascar

+Island.
+The Manohal had already left La Reunion Island since 4 days when the R/V Nansen changed its Sailing Order on the 28th of November and decided to start the scientific work near Pemba (Mozambique) in the northern part of the Mozambique Channel.
+The Manohal would have been unable to reach the meeting point initially expected without losing several working days.
+A new meeting point and date was established between the two vessels (11th of December, 18°30'S/41°30'E).
+In the evening of the 10th of December, considering its position and its sailing and working capabilities, the Manohal estimated that she could not reach the point and cancelled the planned day of common work, while the R/V Nansen had already waited for the longliner during the previous 24 hours.

-With a meeting now unlikely, the two ships pursued their own working plans, the Manohal reaching the north east of the study area while the R/V Nansen started to work on the western side of the basin according to the eddy field distribution.
+The two ships pursued their own working plan, the Manohal reaching the north east of the study area while the R/V Nansen started to work on the western side of the basin according to the eddy field distribution.
 The Manohal left the Mozambique Channel by the north (Cap d'Ambre) on the 14th of December.
-Nine long-line sets were conducted within the Mozambique Channel, mostly at locations sampled some days before by the R/V Nansen.
+9 longline sets have been achieved within the Mozambique Channel, mostly at location sampled some days apart by the R/V Nansen.